 Some say that trout do not feed in the fall.
 I think that's a pretty generalized statement.
-It's likely solely considering trout during the actual spawning ritual and not necessarily during their pre-spawn or early fall behavior.
-I've seen many cases where fish, even during their pre-spawn actives, are less focused on food and more on staging.
-It's a fairly common behavior, especially of brook trout, to actually "move" intruding smaller fish out of its area by inhaling them them, swimming off, and spitting them out.
+It's likely that's solely considering trout during the actual spawning ritual and not necessarily during their pre-spawn or early fall behavior.
+I've seen many cases where fish, even during their pre-spawn activities, are less focused on food and more on staging.
+It's a fairly common behavior, especially of brook trout, to actually "move" intruding smaller fish out of its area by physically pushing them or even inhaling them them, swimming off, and spitting them out.
 This is simply a "get out of my area" tactic.
 But even then they will take a streamer, nymph, or dry fly.
 So the additional theory that trout only take flies out of aggression in the fall I think is also ill-founded.
-There is clearly no question trout get territorial, but there's not much "aggression" in sipping a #18 BWO off the surface.
+There is clearly no question trout and salmon get territorial, but there's not much "aggression" in sipping a #18 BWO off the surface.
 This is a factor that I think makes fall fishing so exciting.
 You aren't necessarily fishing to hungry and energetic trout and salmon that have been sitting under ice for months, but are more so trying to tap into the behavior/mental state of the fish.

 Here is a list of 5 flies that I would highly recommend fly fishing anglers have in their fly box this coming fall: